RaymondRJones/Expense-Manager/README.md

 This has the risk of adding more files, but it will help the overall readability of the project.

 This could even be abstracted further to create a general Dialog component to use for both users and expenses.
-But there isn't enough time for that.
-But it would improve the reusability for future additions to this project.
+It would improve the reusability for future additions to this project.

 ### Component Design - Expense Management